percona/pmm/doc/source/pmm-admin.rst

 .. prompt:: bash

-   sudo pmm-admin add mongodb
+   sudo pmm-admin add mongodb:metrics

-This creates the ``pmm-mongodb-exporter-42005`` service that collects local MongoDB metrics for this particular MongoDB instance.
+This creates the ``pmm-mongodb-exporter-42003`` service that collects local MongoDB metrics for this particular MongoDB instance.

 .. note:: It should be able to detect the local PMM Client name,